Massive Steam sale features one of the greatest action RPG franchises

 If combat, devastating weapons, and formidable foes are what you look for in RPG games, then any titles from the Monster Hunter series will suit you perfectly.
 The variety of lethal encounters in both Monster Hunter World and Monster Hunter Rise are enough to provide countless hours of fun.
 Whether you’re looking to master the Great Sword, a Gunlance, or the acrobatic Insect Glaives, there’s a playstyle for everyone.

 A lot of the time though, these legendary franchises come with a hefty price tag.
-Luckily, Steam has partnered with Capcom to host a Monster Hunter event that has slashed up to 75% off every title in the franchise.
+Luckily, Steam has partnered with Capcom to host a Monster Hunter event that has slashed up to 75% off multiple titles in the franchise.
 This sale will take place between Wednesday, May 29, 2024, to Sunday, June 9, 2024.
 Here are all the game deals available during the event:

 - Monster Hunter 20th Anniversary Pack ($15.47)